 She is a talented singer-songwriter who has released two CDs, one a collection of original contemporary Christian songs.

 Bob and Mary Brinton have been friends with the Herrings since 1975 and also live in the Berkshires.
 Bob has been a consultant to the Board of Africa Connect since its beginnings, and in 2014 became a Director on the Board.
-We are grateful for the depth of his insight, and his commitment to this vision.
+We are very grateful for the depth of his insight, and his commitment to this vision.

 Bob's wife Mary joined the Administrative team of Africa Connect in 2014, handling donor records and communication, and any other little thing that needs to get done.
 She is accomplished in voice, flute, and bagpipes, and in spreading joy wherever she goes.